oVirt/ovirt-site/source/release/4.4.0/index.md

  - [BZ 1688796](https://bugzilla.redhat.com/1688796) **[RFE] Make it possible to enable Kerberos/GSSAPI debug on AAA**

-   A new config variable AAA_JAAS_ENABLE_DEBUG has been added to enable Kerberos/GSSAPI debug on AAA.
-The default value is false and to enable debug the user should create a new config file /etc/ovirt-engine/engine.conf.d/99-kerberos-debug.conf with contents
+   With this update a new configuration variable, AAA_JAAS_ENABLE_DEBUG, has been added to enable Kerberos/GSSAPI debug on AAA.
+The default value is `false`.

+To enable debugging, create a new configuration file named `/etc/ovirt-engine/engine.conf.d/99-kerberos-debug.conf` with the following content: